-Plans for the future
+1.3 Plans for the future

-Council plans to operate and maintain the Coastal and Environment infrastructure network to achieve the following strategic objectives:
+Council plans to operate and maintain the Coastal and Environmental infrastructure network to achieve the following strategic objectives:

-- Ensure the Coastal and Environment infrastructure is maintained to a safe and functional standard as set out in this Plan - 2.
+- 1. Ensure the Coastal and Environmental infrastructure is maintained to a safe and functional standard as set out in this Plan - 2.
 Comply with current legislative requirements - 3.
-Continuing to provide ecological services
+Continuing to provide ecological services while further exploring the capture of green assets through the asset management process - 4.
+Is consistent with customers' expectations and needs analysis - 5.
+Achieves organisational sustainability index requirements while still taking in to account demand forecasts based on previous trends and future demand factors

-Measuring our performance
+1.4 Measuring our performance